GaelicThunder/Experience-Plugin-Pwnagotchi/README.md

 Im a total newb when it comes to Python so, feel free to help if you see im doing som ebad stuff or you got some interesting ideas

+Thanks to @mbudget0x01 for all the cool stuff!

 ## Things to do

 - [x] Better Save System -> Saves are now in json Format and will per default migrate.